HIV Law Project

 It is far too easy for a low-income person living with HIV or AIDS to fall into homelessness when they don’t have the support they need to fight housing discrimination, access public benefits, and maintain safe and affordable housing.

-The HIV/AIDS Legal Project at Inner City Law Center provides legal resources to help people living with HIV or AIDS stay in their homes, thereby improving their quality of life and long-term health outcomes.
+The HIV Law Project at Inner City Law Center provides legal resources to help people living with HIV or AIDS stay in their homes, thereby improving their quality of life and long-term health outcomes.

 While it is not a requirement for service, the majority of our clients who receive legal assistance through our HIV/AIDS program identify as LGBTQ+.
 Transgender clients who have been subjected to housing discrimination are encouraged to contact us for help and legal assistance.